ipfs/community/js-project-guidelines.md

 ]
 ```

-in your `package.json`

 #### ...for consumers

-Consumers of our modules should not have to think about our set up, unless they want to.
-So we provide four different ways of consuming our code.

 For use in the browser through script tags there is regular and a minified version in the npm release.